 I earned my B.A. from the University of Miami in 2007 in Political Science, History, and Spanish.

-I currently reside in Philadelphia, PA with my daughter, husband, and cat.
+I currently split my time between Philadelphia, PA and New Haven, CT.
 In my spare time I enjoy playing with my daughter, going to concerts and the theater, yoga and meditation, and reading.

 Get in touch